 Pier 19 is most famous for its seafood mains – but the restaurant’s breakfast and all-day dessert menu is guaranteed to please brunch-goers of all kinds.
 Whether you’re in the mood for a classic or vegetarian ‘big breakfast’, some whitebait omelette, crème brûlée, or artisan breads and cheeses, there are more than enough options to satisfy anyone who visits this iconic Steamers Wharf venue.

-Cafe, Bar, Oceanian, Pub Grub, Contemporary, British, Vegetarian, Gluten-free, $$$
+Bar, Cafe, Oceanian, Pub Grub, Contemporary, British, Vegetarian, Gluten-free, Beer

 You can’t go wrong with a place that does all-day breakfasts for NZ$10.
 It’s this incredibly satiable offering that made Red Rock Bar & Cafe a must-visit among Queenstown locals and curious passersby.
 The cheerful venue is located just off the main street, and looks and feels like a classic British pub.
 If you’re coming in at a later time, the bar & café is also a good spot to enjoy some drinks, play a round of pool or simply sit back and watch some sports on the TV screen.